Go back

 • Highlights: World-famous wine region, La Cité du Vin museum, vineyard tours

 Bordeaux is a top destination for wine lovers, offering access to some of the most prestigious vineyards in the world.
 Visitors can embark on wine-tasting tours at legendary estates like Château Margaux, Saint-Émilion, and Pomerol, or immerse themselves in the region’s history at La Cité du Vin, an interactive museum dedicated to wine culture.
+If you enjoy exploring offbeat cultural attractions, you might also be interested in these unusual museums in Paris.
 Beyond its wine heritage, Bordeaux boasts stunning 18th-century architecture, a lively waterfront, and excellent dining experiences, making it one of the top places to visit in France for both epicureans and history buffs.

 Dijon